 NOTE: The Erasmus grant and the travel allowance are not for your personal use: instead, they are sent to the department or office from where the costs were taken (objektnummer of the department/office).

 Scanned documents are acceptable.
-Send them to the Erasumus Coordinator, Susanne Corrigox, email@example.com
+Send them to the Erasmus Coordinator, Susanne Corrigox, firstname.lastname@example.org

 After Your Return